 Emerging Artists | Leaders | Scholars

-CANVAS (CCA’s Artist’s Network Valuing Aspiring Scholars) is a scholars program which provides talented, historically under-represented incoming students of color leadership development and mentorship.
-It is an immersive full year program that affords participants an advanced opportunity to engage with the people, departments and resources that will help them navigate their collegiate experience effectively and emerge as campus leaders.
+CANVAS (CCA’s Advanced Network for Visionary Artists and Scholars) is a leadership development and mentorship program for the talented and historically under-represented incoming students receiving the Visionary Practice Scholarship.
+It begins with an immersive full year program that affords participants an advanced opportunity to engage with the people, departments and resources that will help them navigate their collegiate experience effectively and emerge as campus leaders.
 Throughout the year, students will participate in CANVAS focused courses, workshops and events; building community with each other and meaningful relationships with faculty and program staff.
-By participating in CANVAS, participants build soft skills, develop friendships, learn more about their campus community, and become acquainted with campus departments and resources.
+The CANVAS program helps students build soft skills, develop friendships, learn more about their campus community, and become acquainted with campus departments and resources.
 Workshop opportunities help participants build essential skills that will facilitate their success at CCA.

 CANVAS Historical Background

-- A head start toward the college experience and the opportunity to build community and support systems with other students, faculty, and staff.
+- An opportunity to build community and support systems with other students, faculty, and staff.

 - Targeted workshops that will address important tools necessary for a smooth start to your first year in college.